-Dormer Loft Conversion verses Velux Loft Conversion, which is best? & how much do they cost?
+Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2020?

 If you are in the research phase of your loft conversion project, this article will help you make an educated decision as to what type of loft/attic conversion may be best for you.